Iain Lees-Galloway

 Iain Francis Lees-Galloway (born 18 September 1978), initially Iain Galloway, is a New Zealand former politician.

-He represented the Palmerston North electorate in Parliament for the Labour Party.
-He was the Minister for Workplace Relations, Immigration, and ACC.
-He was dismissed by Prime Minister Jacinda Ardern from Cabinet on 22 July after an affair with a staff member over a period of 12 months.
-He did not stand for reelection in the 2020 election.
+A former union organiser, Lees-Galloway was a Labour Party Member of Parliament from 2008 to 2020, representing the Palmerston North electorate.
+From 2017 until his dismissal in 2020 he was the Minister for Workplace Relations and Safety, Minister of Immigration, and Minister for ACC in the Sixth Labour Government.

+After leaving his parliamentary career Lees-Galloway joined The Opportunities Party and by 2025 had become the party's general manager.

 Early life

-Lees-Galloway was born on 18 September 1978 in Auckland, where he attended Kings College.
+Lees-Galloway was born on 18 September 1978 in Auckland, where he attended King's College.
 He moved to Palmerston North to study at Massey University where he was president of the Massey University Students' Association in 2005.
-He graduated with a Bachelor of Arts from Massey in 2016.
+He graduated with a Bachelor of Arts degree from Massey in 2016.

 Professional experience

 Before entering Parliament Lees-Galloway worked for the New Zealand Nurses Organisation as an organiser and subsequently publicity coordinator.